Check Your Camera & Microphone Permissions

-For the most part, that’s great.
-After all, you wouldn’t get much work done if you couldn’t attend your virtual meetings.
+For the most part, built-in cameras and microphones are great—especially for work and general communications.
 However, while you certainly want Zoom to have access to your laptop’s camera and microphone, you probably don’t want every program to be able to access your camera and microphone.
 That goes for your smartphone, as well: You don’t want every app on your phone being able to check in on your camera and mic whenever they want to.

-And trust that these ways want access to your camera and microphone: They want access to as much data as possible.
+These apps want access to your camera and microphone: In fact, they want access to as much data as possible.
 The never-ending goal of cybersecurity is to limit that data exposure as much as you can.
 You can start by making sure only the apps you want to access your device’s camera and microphone can do so.

 On Windows, you’ll find the apps that have permission to access your camera or microphone in Start > Settings > Privacy & security > Camera or Microphone.
 On a Mac, you’ll find these apps in System Settings (or System Preferences) > Security & Privacy > Camera or Microphone.
 From either, manage which apps have access to these permissions.